CMSgov/MES-StateOfficerMD/MAINTENANCE.md

 git clone git@github.com:CMSgov/MES-StateOfficerMD.git
 ```

 To begin the edit/check cycle, you'll now need to run the docker container included in the repository for previewing the site.
-On the command line, `cd` into the directory with the repository.
-(These instructions are written with a Mac/UNIX flavor.)
+On the command line, `cd` into the directory where you cloned the repository.
+Once there, run the docker container.

 ```
 docker compose up
 ```

+On first run, this will take a while; it will need to download and build the container.
 Some things should go by that look kinda like:

 ```
-√ MES-StateOfficerMD % docker compose up                                                                                                (main)MES-StateOfficerMD
+√ MES-StateOfficerMD % docker compose up

 [+] Building 0.3s (11/11) FINISHED
  => [internal] load build definition from Dockerfile
  => => transferring dockerfile: 373B